Darrell Issa: Foreign and defense policy

 In 2001, Issa voted for the authorization of the PATRIOT Act and the creation of the Department of Homeland Security.
-He voted to reauthorize the Patriot Act in 2005 after successfully amending it to require judicial notification, reporting requirements and facts justifying the use of roving surveillance at new facilities or places.
+He voted to reauthorize the Patriot Act in 2005 after successfully amending it to require judicial notification, reporting requirements, and facts justifying the use of roving surveillance at new facilities or places.

-Issa is one of several Lebanese-Americans in Congress.
+Issa is one of several Lebanese Americans in Congress.
 He had a significant role in U.S. peace initiatives in the Middle East.
 He traveled to Lebanon and Syria in an effort to negotiate the end of the Syrian occupation of Lebanon.
 In 2003, he appeared at a Washington rally by Iranian groups protesting against the Islamist government in Iran.

-In March 2015, Issa supported the Saudi Arabian-led intervention in Yemen, saying, "We must make it clear that we will support our allies and punish our enemies through steadfast resolve and decisive action."
+In March 2015, Issa supported the Saudi-led intervention in the Yemeni civil war, saying, "We must make it clear that we will support our allies and punish our enemies through steadfast resolve and decisive action."

 In June 2021, Issa was one of 49 House Republicans to vote to repeal the Authorization for Use of Military Force Against Iraq Resolution of 2002 (AUMF) against Iraq.

 Health care

 Issa favors repealing the Patient Protection and Affordable Care Act (Obamacare), and voted in support of the budget resolution to repeal it in January 2017.

-On May 4, 2017, Issa voted to repeal Obamacare and pass the American Health Care Act.
+On May 4, 2017, Issa voted to repeal Obamacare and pass the American Health Care Act of 2017.

-The organization San Diego Indivisible protested outside Issa's office weekly.
-After Issa voted for the AHCA, about 800 people from the organization protested, on the grounds that a significant portion of his voters rely on the ACA.
-The group was also unhappy about a photo in which Issa stood "front and center" in tribute to Republicans' success in passing the AHCA.

-Instead of coming back to California to meet the protesters, Issa flew to an event in Florida to raise money, though he said he would meet with them later.

-The next Friday, over 100 people protested his desire to defund Planned Parenthood.

 An organization called Save My Care spent $500,000 to release a series of attack ads against 24 House members who voted for the AHCA, including one about Issa.